• Skip to primary navigation

 Overview of turkey taco bowl on a white background and close up picture of the turkey.
 Pinterest image with the words "turkey taco bowls" and "easy meal prep."

-Rice: You can use any rice you like, but to make this recipe even faster – you can use instant rice (brown or white).
+Rice: You can use any rice you like, but to make this recipe even faster – you can use instant rice.
+You can usually find both white and brown rice in an instant form.
 It’s just rice that is parboiled, so it cooks faster (usually within 10 minutes) on the stovetop.

 Cilantro: This gives the rice and the turkey a nice fresh taste that goes perfectly with the lime juice.

 Turkey: This recipe calls for ground turkey, but you can also use leftover turkey from Thanksgiving to give leftovers new life.
-Of course, you could try other ground meat or meat alternatives instead, if you prefer.
+Of course, you could try other ground meat (like ground beef) or meat alternatives instead, if you prefer.
+If you chose a lean ground turkey such as ground turkey breast, you may want to increase the amount of olive oil in the skillet to avoid drying out the meat.

 Chipotles in adobo sauce: Chipotle peppers are smoked jalapenos in a richly flavored adobo sauce.
 These come in a can in the Latin section of the grocery store.
 You’ll use one pepper from the can as well as a tablespoon of the sauce itself.